reblogged from everybodyhatesbrent-deactivated

 Did I miss the memo?
 Some of you people are too much..
 You want women to be independent, attractive, driven, etc..
 But when you find one you have to point out that they wouldn’t be were they are without their looks.
 Why can’t people just appreciate a hard working woman?tagged as: Vent.
 Rant.
 People irritate me ugggh.

-Anonymous asked: You wouldn't have anywhere near that much money in the bank if you were born ugly.
+Anonymous said: You wouldn't have anywhere near that much money in the bank if you were born ugly.
 Be glad you are attractive and actively work unlike the other attractive girls who skate through life on looks alone.

 I’ve worked at a tanning salon since I’ve been 16 it took me 4 years to save that much money up, it has nothing to do with my looks, it has to do with my drive and ambition, I demand respect I don’t want people to think I’m just another pretty face, with a rack who gets everything handed to her because she does a little something extra on the side.